Vital Gaza aid delivery to be delayed, say multiple sources, as Palestinians face worsening conditions – KION546

 That murder and kidnapping rampage killed an estimated 1,400 people in Israel, mostly civilians, in what has been described as the worst massacre of Jews since the Holocaust.

-In the days since, Israeli airstrikes have killed more than 3,700 people in Gaza, according to Palestinian health officials, with over 1,000 children among the dead.
+In the days since, Israeli airstrikes have killed more than 3,700 people in Gaza, according to the Health Ministry in Gaza, which is controlled by Hamas.
+Over 1,000 children among the dead.

 The enclave’s only power station stopped working over a week ago, forcing civilians and hospitals to rely on power generators for electricity.
 But fuel supplies are running dangerously low.